 Author: Ron Graham

-¶“7But each one of us grace was given according to the measure of the gift of Christ.
+¶“7But each one of us was given grace according to the measure of the gift of Christ.
 8Therefore God says, ‘When he ascended on high, he led captivity captive, and gave gifts to men.’
-9But this, ‘He ascended’ —didn't he also first descended into the lower parts of the earth?
-10He who descended is the one who also ascended far above all the heavens, that he might fill all things" (Eph 4:7-10 quoting Psa 68:18).
+9But this, ‘He ascended’ —didn't he also first descend into the lower parts of the earth?
+10He who descended is the one who also ascended far above all the heavens, that he might fill all things” (Ephesians 4:7-10 quoting Psalm 68:18).

-This lines up with Paul’s teaching that Christ "was buried, and that he was raised on the third day according to the scriptures" (1Co 15:4).
+This lines up with Paul’s teaching that Christ "was buried, and that he was raised on the third day according to the scriptures" (1Corinthians 15:4).
 Notice that Paul does not teach that Christ “descended into hell”.
-He says Christ descended into the lower parts of the earth.
+He says Christ "descended into the lower parts of the earth" (Ephesians 4:9).
+The descent that Paul has in mind is the fact that Christ died and was buried.

-There is a common belief that Christ “descended into hell” where he preached to the damned.
-Many in hell took this opportunity to be saved and Christ led them out of hell at his resurrection, and into heaven at his ascension.
-(This host is sometimes identified as those resurrected in Matthew 27:51-53.)
-The “proof” that Christ preached to people in hell, is thought to be Peter's statement that Christ "went and preached to the spirits in prison" (1Pe 3:19).
+The “proof” that Christ preached to people in hell, is thought to be Peter's statement that Christ "went and preached to the spirits in prison" (1Peter 3:19).
 However this is an anachronism, because the time of this preaching is clearly stated as "in the days of Noah".
 Peter is referring to Christ preaching through Noah to a sinful world (1Peter 3:19).

-Jesus said, "For the Son of Man also came not to be served, but to serve, and to give his life as a ransom for many" (Mrk 10:45).
+Jesus said, "For the Son of Man also came not to be served, but to serve, and to give his life as a ransom for many" (Mark 10:45).
 He paid the price to release people from captivity in sin, and to purchase them as his own slaves to righteousness.
 Thus "he led captivity captive".

-The statement "When he ascended on high he led captivity captive" (Eph 4:8) could mean that when Jesus ascended into heaven he led a host of captives in train who ascended into heaven with him.
+The statement "When he ascended on high he led captivity captive" (Ephesians 4:8) could mean that when Jesus ascended into heaven he led a host of captives in train who ascended into heaven with him.

 However, it does not have to mean this, and there is no such event recorded in scripture.
 The record portrays Jesus as ascending into heaven alone (Acts 1:9-11).

 This leadership of Christ includes the work Christ has done through the agency of the Holy Spirit.
 When Jesus ascended into heaven, he was exalted to God's right hand.
 Peter says, "Having been exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, he has poured forth this which you both see and hear" (Acts 2:33).

 I think we can take this a step further.
-Since we are viewing the words "he led" (Eph 4:8) as an act of Christ begun at his ascension, but continuing throughout the gospel age, then we should see those words as including even his final act of leadership on earth, shouldn't we?
+Since we are viewing the words "he led" (Ephesians 4:8) as an act of Christ begun at his ascension, but continuing throughout the gospel age, then we should see those words as including even his final act of leadership on earth, shouldn't we?
 That final act is one that he will perform personally at his second coming to earth.